ahmedashraffcih/Data-Exploration-with-pandas/README.md

 # Project Overview:

-This project focuses on pandas library usage and simple statistics methods to perform a rudimentary analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.
+This project relies on the use of pandas library and simple statistical techniques to conduct a rudimentary analysis on bike share data from three major U.S. cities-Chicago, Washington, and New York City-to view details such as the most popular days or the most common stations.

-### Running the program:
+### How To run:

 You can input 'python bikeshare.py' on your terminal to run this program.